aubinaso/aubinaso.github.io/content/posts/introduction/index.en.md

 categories: ["Basic"]
 ---

 Greeting!
-This is an introduction post.
-This post tests the followings:
+This is a presentation post of what this directory is for.

-- Hero image is in the same directory as the post.
+So this directory is for :
-- This post should be at top of the sidebar.
+- my work in `CPH` as a member of the IT departement.
+So i will probably write some article to present to the IT department
-- Post author should be the same as specified in `author.yaml` file.
+- my work following my career in cybersecurity, DevSecOps an what i will have to do.